 You can track where each of your pages are ranking with Google Analytics.
 Here’s how:

 Top tip: Make sure your search console has been connected to Google Analytics otherwise it will not work.
-For tips on how to set up Google Analytics, read our blog.

 In your positioning report, you can see the search query that brought people to your landing page, the number clicks this brought in, and your average position for this search on a SERP.
 Google Analytics shows the average ranking position for every page of your website and all searches associated with these pages, so you will not receive precise results for each individual page.